 WSOP’s customer support is average and can be hard to navigate.
 WSOP.com offers three ways to receive support.

 - Email: Supposedly 24/7, but quoted with a response time of 72 hours.
 Generally, response time can be expected to be about 24 hours.

-- Phone: Limited available hours, but polite and eager representatives.
-However, it seems that phone representatives have no more information that can be gained from perusing WSOP.com yourself.
+- Phone: Limited hours, but polite and eager representatives are available.
+However, it seems that phone representatives have no more information than you can gain by perusing WSOP.com.

-- WSOP Forum: Though the forum is official, there is no sign of its existence on WSOP.com.
-Also with an awkward interface and low traffic, it wouldn’t be recommended to search it out.
+- WSOP forum: Though the forum is official, there is no sign of its existence on WSOP.com.
+Also, with an awkward interface and low traffic, it isn’t recommended.